 The material accounting policies presented in the financial statements are summarized as follows.
-Except for those specifically indicated, the following accounting policies were applied consistently throughout the presented periods in the financial statements.
+Except for note 4(u) those specifically indicated accounting changes, the following accounting policies were applied consistently throughout the presented periods in the financial statements.

 (a) Statement of compliance